damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

 ### Processing changes

-Any changes to a team member’s status, classification, promotion/demotion, pay increase/decrease and bonus needs to be communicated via email to People Ops by the team member's manager or CEO.
-People Ops will then enter the changes in BambooHR under the relevant section on the Jobs tab in the member’s profile; and then file the email in the Contracts and Changes folder in the Document tab.
+#### Compensation and Title Changes

+Any change to compensation or title must be requested in BambooHR.
+The Manager (Reports To) will initiate the change.
+Then the request is approved in the following order: Manager's Manager, CEO, and People Ops Admin.

-Further changes may need to be [processed in TriNet](#changes-trinet) or Savvy to fully process the change.
+If you have any questions throughout this process, please feel free to contact People Ops.
+People Ops will confirm the change as the last step in the approval process.
+This ensures that further changes may need to be [processed in TriNet](#changes-trinet) or Savvy to fully process the change.
 People Ops is responsible for seeing the change through to completion.
 Once completed, People Ops sends an email to the person reporting / requesting the change (member's manager or CEO) to confirm this.

+##### Process for Compensation and Title Change in BambooHR

+Manager (Reports To):

+1. Login to BambooHR.
+1. Select the team member you would like to adjust.
+1. In the top right hand corner, click Request a Change.
+1. Select which type of change you are requesting.
+If you are only looking to change compensation, then select Compensation.
+If this is a promotion that includes a title change and a compensation change, select Promotion.
+To only change the title, select Job Information.
+1. Enter in all applicable fields in the form, and then submit.
+1. If there was a title change associated with the request, complete a merge request to change the title on the Team Page, and cc Brittany.

+##### Process for Recommending a Team Member for a Bonus in BambooHR

+1. Login to BambooHR.
+1. Select the team member you would like to adjust.
+1. In the top right hand corner, click Request a Change.
+1. Select Bonus.
+1. Enter in all applicable fields in the form, and then submit.
+1. Please ensure to announce the bonus on the Team Call.

 ### Using BambooHR